How To Create A Fabulous Kids Reading Nook

 We have more children’s books than grown up books!
 And there are children’s books everywhere.

-In our open plan living space, we have a little nook filled with picture ledges where we keep all the hardback books.
+In our open plan living space, we have a little kids reading nook filled with picture ledges where we keep all the hardback books.

 I love children’s picture books and the illustrations are like artwork so it’s a pleasure to have them on display as well as making it easy for the boys to choose what they want.